 In this subsection, we describe the three components of our COVID-19 treatment misinformation detection system: claim extraction, stance classification, and claim ranking with their task-specific {\em intrinsic} performance.
-Later, in \S \ref{subsec:extrinsic_human_eval}, we will discuss an {\em extrinsic} human-in-the-loop evaluation of the entire system, which assess how well it might assist moderators in identifying novel misinformation claims, along with specific tweets that support those claims.
+Later, in $\S$\ref{sec:extrinsic_human_eval}, we present an {\em extrinsic} human-in-the-loop evaluation of the entire system using our defined framework (\S\ref{sec:hitl_eval}).

-\subsection{Extracting Check-worthy Claims}
+\subsubsection{Extracting Check-Worthy Claims}

-\paragraph{Data.} We train and evaluate claim our extraction models on the Twitter COVID-19 event extraction dataset created by \citet{zong2020extracting}, which is collected between 2020/01/15 and 2020/04/26.
+\paragraph{Data.} We train and evaluate our claim extraction models on the human-annotated Twitter COVID-19 event extraction dataset created by \citet{zong2020extracting}, which is collected between 2020/01/15 and 2020/04/26.
 In this work, we focus on claims of the form ``{\em X is an effective COVID-19 treatment}'', where {\em X} is an extracted span.
-We split the provided $1,271$ training tweets in the \textsc{Cure \& Prevention} category into 60\% for training and 15\% for development, and report token-level F1 scores on the 500 tweets used for evaluation in the 2020 W-NUT shared task.\footnote{\url{https://noisy-text.github.io/2020/extract_covid19_event-shared_task.html}} \paragraph{Models.} We develop two approaches to extract claims as a text span from a sentence with a sequence tagging model and a question-answering model~\citep{rajpurkar-etal-2018-squad2.0,du-etal-2021-qa}.
+We split the provided $1,271$ training tweets in the \textsc{Cure \& Prevention} category into 60\% for training and 15\% for development, and report token-level F1 scores on the 500 tweets used for evaluation in the 2020 W-NUT shared task.\footnote{\url{https://noisy-text.github.io/2020/extract_covid19_event-shared_task.html}} \paragraph{Models.} We develop three approaches, outlined below, to extract claims as a text span from a sentence with a sequence tagging model and a question-answering model~\citep{rajpurkar-etal-2018-squad2.0,du-etal-2021-qa}.
 Details of training hyperparameters can be found in Appendix~\ref{sec:appendix-claim}.

 \textbf{(1) Sequence Tagging:} a standard sequence-labeling task with a BIO tagging scheme, where `B' and `I' tags are used to identify treatment tokens.
 We follow a similar approach as the named entity recognition method used by ~\citet{devlin-2019-bert} and experiment with two pre-trained models, including RoBERTa$_{large}$~\citep{liu2019roberta} and a domain-specific COVID-Twitter-BERT$_{large}$(CT-BERT)~\citep{muller2020CTBERT}.